 We talked about the nodes (computers with the Bitcoin blockchain, some of which engage in Bitcoin mining.).
-The process of Bitcoin mining nodes participate in is the cryptographic verification of the Bitcoin blockchain (the ledger that tracks all bitcoins and all Bitcoin transactions).
+The process in which Bitcoin mining nodes participate is the cryptographic verification of the Bitcoin blockchain (the ledger that tracks all bitcoins and all Bitcoin transactions).
 In layman’s terms, the nodes look at transactions, make sure they’re legitimate, and spread them to others in the system.
 These miners earn Bitcoin, but the rate at which they receive bitcoins periodically declines.
 For every 210,000 blocks mined, the reward for creating a new block of Bitcoin is cut in half.
 There are currently almost 21 million bitcoins, and only about three million more left to be mined.

-This below video can help understand how this beautiful blockchain technology works.
+The below video can help understand how this beautiful blockchain technology works.

 Since there isn’t a centralized authority controlling Bitcoin, you may be wondering how reliable and secure it is.
 But one of the most exciting aspects of the decentralized nature of blockchain technology is that it’s incredibly secure and stable.